 Advantages: You can avoid a gap in coverage without getting locked into a longer-term plan, although private plans lasting longer than 90 days are increasingly available.

-Disadvantages: Short-term plans might not count as ACA-compliant coverage and might not carry preventative-care benefits or preexisting conditions coverage.
+Disadvantages: Short-term plans do not provide ACA-compliant qualified health plan coverage and are not required to provide preventative-care benefits or preexisting conditions coverage.

 2. Buy insurance through the ACA exchanges.
 Every state has a health insurance marketplace where plans that are compliant with the Affordable Care Act are available.